Do You Want to Raise Chickens in Your Backyard?

-We also have a pretty large run area that is fenced 6 ft., high with chicken wire that surrounds the enclosed coop.
-They are allowed to roam about in this fenced area during the day, every day.
+We also have a pretty large enclosed run area that is fenced 6 ft., high with chicken wire that surrounds the enclosed coop.
+Every day we let them out to roam about in this fenced area during the day.

-We let them out of the pen into the yard later in the day (when it’s nice).
+We let them free range in the yard later in the day (when it’s nice).
 If we let them out too early they stray further from our house and we can’t keep an eye on them.

-Inside the coop we have a large feeder that hangs from a hook, we have a large galvanized water fount that hangs from a hook in the summer but sits on a heater base in the winter so it doesn’t freeze.
+Inside the coop, we have a large feeder that hangs from a hook, and we have a large galvanized water fount that hangs from a hook in the summer but sits on a heater base in the winter so it doesn’t freeze.

 We have wildlife where we live that would love to have our hens for dinner.
 So far we’ve only had an issue with raccoons but there are coyotes, hawks, and eagles also in our area.
 When they are out free-ranging, we keep a pretty close eye on them.

-5. What do You feed Hens?
+What do You Feed Hens?

-In the summer they get more produce because of the garden and the availability.
+In the summer they get more produce because of our vegetable garden and the availability.
 They love corn, melons, cabbage, and berries.
 We also occasionally give them a suet bar and we also give them dried mealworms as a treat.
 Those are actually our tricks for getting them back in the coop before they are ready to be put away if we have to leave or we need them safe for some reason.
 When they hear the bag shake, they come running.

 Are Fresh Eggs Better?

 If you’ve never eaten an egg fresh from a chicken, you haven’t really eaten an egg.
 The yolks are not yellow, they are golden and they taste like butter!
 There is absolutely nothing like a fresh egg from your hens.

-When our hens were just old enough to lay when chickens typically start to slow down production.
-This is when we get double yolk eggs as well as an egg inside of an egg (yes that has happened).
+When our hens were just old enough it coincided with the time of year when chickens typically start to slow down production.
+This is when we get double-yolk eggs as well as an egg inside of an egg (yes that has happened).
 After the first winter (at least for us) is when they really start laying regularly.

 Our little ladies lay about an egg a day in the warmer months.
 Their production slows down when it gets darker earlier and as they get older.